Food Education

 In 2013, we instituted a 3-level program for 2nd through 4th graders at Carnegie Elementary School (where 85% of students are low-income and time and resources to develop experience-based learning opportunities are low).

-Second graders begin each spring with a 6-week healthy eating course.
+Second graders begin each spring with a 4-week healthy eating course.
 Students learn the benefits of consuming fruits and vegetables, how the fruits and vegetables are grown sustainably, which fruits and vegetables are grown locally, what they taste like, and when in the season they are grown.

-Fourth graders are offered after-school cooking classes, held next door at Experimental Station, focused on local, healthy foods.
+Fourth graders are offered after-school cooking classes, held at Experimental Station, focused on local, healthy foods.
 Participants are given nutritional information on the dishes prepared, along with recipes so that they can be easily recreated at home.

 For the Community